Google to stop scanning Gmail accounts

 Silicon Valley giant Google said it will stop scanning its users’ personal email accounts to deliver targeted advertising.

-In a blog post on Friday, Google Cloud SVP, Diane Greene, said G Suite’s Gmeila is already not used as input for ads personalisation, and Google will follow suit later this year with the free Gmail service.
+In a blog post on Friday, Google Cloud SVP, Diane Greene, said G Suite’s Gmail is already not used as input for ads personalisation, and Google will follow suit later this year with the free Gmail service.

 G Suite is gaining traction among enterprise users with usage more than doubling in the past year among businesses with more than 3 million paying companies using G Suite.